bhargav-challa/Work-Projects/README.md

 **Model Evaluation**:

     Outputs include model accuracy and a detailed classification report with precision, recall, and F1-score.
-    We are expecting and out of Probability-Based renewqal Predictions.
-    The model predicts the probability of renewal for each customer based on the usage cohort they belong to .
+    The model predicts the probability of renewal for each customer based on the usage cohort they belong to.

 **FINAL RESULT**: